plotly/dash-vtk/docs/README.md

-  interactorSettings=[...],       # Binding of mouse events to camera action (Rotate, Pan, Zoom...) cameraPosition=[x,y,z],         # Where the camera should be initially placed in 3D world cameraViewUp=[dx, dy, dz],      # Vector to use as your view up for your initial camera cameraParallelProjection=False, # Should we see our 3D work with perspective or flat with no depth perception triggerRender=0,                # Timestamp meant to trigger a render when different triggerResetCamera=0,           # Timestamp meant to trigger a reset camera when different )
+  interactorSettings=[...],       # Binding of mouse events to camera action (Rotate, Pan, Zoom...) cameraPosition=[x,y,z],         # Where the camera should be initially placed in 3D world cameraViewUp=[dx, dy, dz],      # Vector to use as your view up for your initial camera cameraParallelProjection=False, # Perspective or flat triggerRender=0,                # Timestamp meant to trigger a render when different triggerResetCamera=0,           # Timestamp meant to trigger a reset camera when different )